 Examining data is important for public health as well as partner organizations and community members.
 Data can and should be examined to determine where efforts and resources should be focused, if efforts are making a difference, and to determine where a community excels.

 A specific report on the health of the community can be found by clicking Community Data and Reports on the left.
-For more information on public health data please contact the Pueblo City-County Health Department’s Public Health Planner at 719-583-4353 or email.
+For more information on public health data please contact the Pueblo Department of Public Health and Environment's Public Health Planner at 719-583-4353 or email.

 Outside Sources of Data